 they need to be brought to a vet immediately.

-Unfortunately, most vets are not avian vets, e.g. vets who specialize in birds.
-They likely know a lot about common pets like cats and dogs, but they don’t have a high degree of medical knowledge about ducks.
-Ideally, you can find an avian vet in your area.
-You can use this resource to find an avian vet near you.
+However, most vets are NOT avian vets, e.g. vets who specialize in birds.
+They likely know a lot about common pets like cats and dogs, but they don’t have a high degree of medical knowledge/training about birds (including ducks).
+Ideally, you can find an avian vet in your area before you get ducks using the AAV.org’s avian vet finder.

-If you happen to live anywhere near Greenville or Spartanburg, SC we highly recommend Dr. Hurlbert at Healthpointe Vet Clinic in Duncan, SC.)
+If you happen to live anywhere near Greenville or Spartanburg, SC, we highly recommend our ducks’ vet, Dr. Hurlbert at Healthpointe Vet Clinic in Duncan, SC.

 4. You can’t just get one duck.

 Ducks are highly social creatures who need other ducks around to feel happy and safe.
-That’s why it’s a bad idea to get only one duck.
+That’s why should NOT only get one duck.